alkerway/cooking-ipsum/README.md

 1. > ```For the sausages, place the mascarpone into a small food processor and blend until smooth.
 Add the chopped cheese and the remaining sugar.
 For the mushroom sauce, place the flour and salt in the fridge for about 4-5 minutes, or until the filo pastry is golden-brown and cooled through.
 For the cheesecakes, place the onion and garlic into a small bowl.
 Add the spinach and stir well.
 To serve, place the soup into a serving bowl and serve.```

 1. > ```For the meatballs, melt the butter in a large shallow deep heavy-bottomed saucepan over a medium heat.
 Add the breadcrumbs and cook for 4-5 minutes on each side.
 To make the mash, place the butter and lemon juice in a small saucepan of boiling salted water and bring to the boil.
 Reduce the heat to a simmer and cook for ten minutes.
 To serve, place the steak on top of the potatoes.
 Serve the strawberries with the mixture and brush with the olive oil.```

+`recipes.zip` contains around 15,000 recipe txt files with title, ingredients and method in the same format.